Faysi505/Bigger-Number-with-the-dame-digits/README.md

 ## Contributions
 `Contributions are welcome!
 If you have suggestions for improvements or find any bugs, please open an issue or submit a pull request.`

+## Flowchart for the Main code
+![image](https://github.com/Faysi505/Bigger-Number-with-the-dame-digits/assets/156437626/70999c7c-d3e1-475f-bd38-37d61025a104)

 ### Thank you for using this program!
 I hope it helps you find the next larger number with ease.

-![image](https://github.com/Faysi505/Bigger-Number-with-the-dame-digits/assets/156437626/70999c7c-d3e1-475f-bd38-37d61025a104)